 I have been going on walks.
 Unfocused and purposeless walks.
 Lots of them.
 During which I practice my best toxic waste barrel impersonation.
 I take the furthest b line possible when passing somebody.
 Others do the same.
 Recently I found an old tshirt that makes the wearer look like a toxic waste barrel.
 It seemed so funny years ago when I bought it.
 Now it’s simply heart breaking.

 All of us are buying the absolute minimum basics and suddenly the economy collapses.
 Tell that to the next minimalist you meet.
 What is wrong with the economy that it requires all of us to be wasteful.
 I don’t claim to understand such things.
-Netflix suddenly seems to have become a basic human right.
+In the new normal, Netflix suddenly seems to have become a basic human right.
 It does lead me to imagine a new way of life for myself.
 One where zombie toxic waste barrels are depicted more favourably.

 I don’t have answers or useful insights.
 I just go outside for another walk.
 Everything seems the same but different.
 Life goes on and yet all is on pause.
 I feel that I am living inside a strange sci-fi movie.
 Or perhaps an episode of The Twilight Zone.
 Only it’s unlike any movie I have ever seen.
 I would like to know who the director is.
 What is the point they are trying to make?